A Graph Data Augmentation Strategy with Entropy Preservation: Graph Entropy

 Relying on the definition of $p(v_{i})$ for each node, we yield the smoothness index of feature information diffusion on a graph as

 It quantifies the randomness of features distribution by the ensemble average of $- \log p(v_{i})$ over each node $v_{i}$, where $p(v_{i})$ represents the contribution of local features to the global scope in the form of probability.
-We could infer that features tend to scatter evenly around a graph $G$ if $ I(G)$ reaches a relative high value.
+We could infer that features tend to scatter evenly around a graph $G$ if $ I(G)$ reaches a relatively high value.

-In Figure \ref{Figure-ShanoonEntropy}, we take Cora, Citeseer and Pubmed datasets as examples to show how the graph entropy varies after feature information structures being damaged.
-All the curves achieve highest graph entropy equalling 7.6357, 7.9247 and 9.6724 on three datasets, respectively.
-After that, these curves appear to show different responses to the drop rate.
-GRAND leads to most severe decaying on graph entropy and DropEdge gives rise to the slightest loss on graph entropy as drop rate increasing.
-All curves decrease quickly after they meet $50\%$ drop rate and stop at the lowest values at $90\%$ drop rate.
-From the results, it is clear that all these four methods are strongly sensitive to the drop rate, which reflects the damage extent of features on a graph.
-But these four methods result in such performances for different reasons: DropNode deletes parts of features by dropping nodes, DropEdge cuts off connections between features attached on nodes, while Dropout and GRAND remove some elements or rows of feature matrix directly.
+In Figure~\ref{Figure-EntropyDecaying}, we take Cora, Citeseer, and Pubmed datasets as examples to show how the graph entropy varies after graph topology or features are damaged.
+Every curve achieves the highest graph entropy equalling 7.6357, 7.9247, and 9.6724 respectively for these three datasets.
+After that, these curves appear to show different performances in response to the droprate.
+GRAND leads to the most severe decaying on graph entropy and DropEdge gives rise to the slightest loss on graph entropy as the droprate increases.
+All curves decrease quickly after they meet $50\%$ droprate and stop at the lowest values at $90\%$ droprate.
+From the results, it is clear that all these four methods are strongly sensitive to the droprate, which reflects the damage extent of features on a graph.